Health Information and Tools > Patient Care Handouts > Immune Thrombocytopenic Purpura (ITP) in Children: Care Instructions

 The first symptoms of ITP are usually bruises without a known injury and little red dots under the skin from broken blood vessels.
 Often, a child who is diagnosed with ITP has had a recent cold or viral infection.
 In most cases, ITP goes away on its own after several months.
 But in some cases it may last longer.

 ITP may not need treatment.
-But if your child has bleeding that doesn't stop, he or she may need medicine to help prevent the bleeding.
-If the bleeding is serious, your child may need to have platelets added to his or her blood.
-Or your child may need surgery to remove the spleen.
+But if your child has bleeding that doesn't stop, they may need medicine to help prevent the bleeding.
+If the bleeding is serious, your child may need to have platelets added to their blood.
+In rare cases, your child may need surgery to remove the spleen.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.